LD4P/sinopia_server/sinopia_client/docs/LDPApi.md

 var apiInstance = new SinopiaServer.LDPApi();

-var groupID = "groupID_example"; // String | The group (ldp:Container) who is defining it's own resources or graph within Sinopia.

-var resource = new SinopiaServer.Resource(); // Resource | Resource to insert into container
+var metadata = new SinopiaServer.Resource(); // Resource | New base container metadata to assert on the container.

 var opts = {
-  'slug': "slug_example", // String | Suggested URI for resource
   'contentType': "contentType_example" // String | Content-Type of resource
 };